pfefferle/homeygotchi/README.md

 - Run the app to start advertisement.
 - Bottom bar shows total friends made in this run, all time total friends between parenthesis (needs EEPROM) and signal strengh indicator of closest friend.
-- Nearby pwnagotchis show all nearby units and its signal strength.
+- Nearby pwnagotchis shows all nearby units and its signal strength.
 - Palnagotchi gets a random mood every minute or so.

 ## Why?